KittyGiraudel/sass-guidelines/en/_syntax.md

 Last but not least, when styling an element because it happens to be contained within another specific element, it is also fine to use nesting to keep everything about the component at the same place.

 {% include snippets/syntax/35/index.html %}

-When working with unexperienced developers, a selector such as `.no-opacity &` might look a little weird.
-To prevent any confusion, you can build a very short mixin that transform this odd syntax into an explicit API.

-{% include snippets/syntax/36/index.html %}

-Rewriting our previous example, it would look like this:

-{% include snippets/syntax/37/index.html %}

 As with everything, the specifics are somewhat irrelevant, consistency is key.
 If you feel fully confident with selector nesting, then use selector nesting.
 Just make sure your whole team is okay with that.